Confined Spaces Rescue

 When entries are well planned, it is sometimes possible to perform confined space rescues without even entering the area.
 This is a simple, quick, and much safer method.
 To do this, a risk analysis is essential, as well as appropriate rescue equipment and adequate training.

-When and why use a confined space recovery system?
+When should one use a confined space recovery system, and why?

-As we know, working in confined spaces presents many potential risks for workers and before entering them, it is important to recognize the related dangers and the tools used to prevent them.
+As we know, working in confined spaces presents many potential risks for workers.
+Before entering them, it is important to recognize the related dangers and the tools used to prevent them.
+These tools can be found in our kit.

 The kit includes a 7-foot tripod with safety chains and a 50-foot self-retracting lifeline with a crank (CDK360-R).
 This is an economical way to do confined space entries and rescues, as the tripod is fairly light, so it is easily carried, convenient, and easy to set up.